guylepage3/m3/README.md

 ## What's included

+#### Meta v1.2
+We've added the most functional typography out of the box with full Type Scaling ratio capability.
+No other UI framework takes care of typography from extra small to small to large devices better than Meta.

-Meta is currently a simple Sass file that gets compiled with [Bootstrap Theming](https://getbootstrap.com/docs/4.1/getting-started/theming/).
-More componentry and compatibility coming soon.
+Meta is currently an extension of the [Bootstrap](https://getbootstrap.com/) framework.
+An easy to use Sass file that gets compiled with [Bootstrap Theming](https://getbootstrap.com/docs/4.1/getting-started/theming/).
+Blockchain componentry and other compatibility coming soon.

 ```text
 @universelabs/meta/